 One of the duties of a Trustee in California is to invest trust funds responsibly.
 California has what is called a Prudent Investor Rule, which requires trustees to act in a reasonable and responsible manner in regards to investments.
 It therefore follows that trustees should neither let funds or assets sit idle without earning interest, nor should trustees make investments that put trust assets at risk.
 I recommend consulting with a financial advisor if you questions about how to best invest trust assets.

 Frequent and open communication between trustees and beneficiaries can prevent potential litigation due to misunderstandings.
 Let beneficiaries know what steps you've taken and an approximate timeline for distribution.
 Communication will help beneficiaries to feel secure and confident that they will receive their inheritance in a timely manner.

-The Law Offices of Matthew B. Talbot offers sound, reliable advice to trustees to ensure complete compliance with each aspect of a trust's administration.
-As an established attorney with a long record of success in Contra Costa County and the SF East Bay, the Law Offices of Matthew B. Talbot can help.
+The Talbot Law Group offers sound, reliable advice to trustees to ensure complete compliance with each aspect of a trust's administration.
+As an established firm with a long record of success in Contra Costa County and the SF East Bay, we can help.
 Learn more about How to Administer a Trust in California.